01 of 12

 The Catholic priests and fathers were buried inside the church, but the Indians who died there were buried outside.
 It was common for graves of the Christian Indians to have just a simple wooden cross above it, like these.Continue to 8 of 12 below.

 From outside, it's easy to see how thick the adobe walls are.
 They were strengthened with sections that were even thicker, like these - which are called buttresses.Continue to 9 of 12 below.

 09 of 12

 California's First Library

 According to a sign posted outside the door, California's first library was created at Mission Carmel, using books brought north from Mexico City's San Fernando Apostolic College.
 In 1778, the library had about 30 books, but by 1784 it grew to more than 300.
-Today, it holds about 600 volumes.Continue to 16 of 19 below.
+Today, it holds about 600 volumes.Continue to 10 of 12 below.

 This room is set up to look like it might have around 1810.
-By that time, furniture from Europe was reaching the U.S. and local cabinetmakers also were making some items, like the bed.
-The chest of drawers came from Boston, on a boat that had to go around South America to get here.Continue to 18 of 19 below.
+By that time, furniture from Europe was reaching the U.S., and local cabinetmakers also were making some items, like the bed.
+The chest of drawers came from Boston, on a boat that had to go around South America to get here.Continue to 11 of 12 below.

 This room, which was called the Grand Sala, was a formal reception room where important visitors were entertained.
-This is not its original location, but it's furnished with many original pieces.
-The flooring is original.Continue to 19 of 19 below.
+The room shows today is not its original location, but it's furnished with many original pieces.
+The flooring is original.Continue to 12 of 12 below.

 Father Serra's Room

-According to a sign posted by the door, it has been reconstructed from original materials gathered from around the old mission.
-The bed is recreated from a description written by Francisco Palou: "His bed consisted of some roughhewn board, covered by a blanket serving more as a covering than an aid for est for he never used even a sheepskin cover, as was customary."
+According to a sign posted by the door, it was rebuilt from original materials gathered around the old mission.
+The bed is recreated from a description written by Francisco Palou: "His bed consisted of some roughhewn board, covered by a blanket serving more as a covering than an aid for rest for he never used even a sheepskin cover, as was customary."